BEV Trajectories • Gallery

 Export current table

 This view shows the projected time to progress from one market share threshold to another.
 Columns include 20→80%, 10→90%, a user‑defined X→Y%, and the model’s numerical speed at the inflection point (slope of the tangent).
 Values are computed client‑side from params.csv.
-Durations longer than 200 years are shown as “no transition”.
+Rows with a trailing-12-month BEV share below 1%, or whose curve has no inflection (v2 ≤ 1) or whose peak adoption rate stays under 1 percentage-point per year, are flagged as ”shows no transition”.

 Loading params.csv